Kyrobi/Cynagen/rules.md

 * If a person is helping you and takes stuff from you by “accident”, they’ll have 2 days to restore the items before they are punished.

 * If a person requests for you to leave their claim for any reason, you must comply with their request.
-Not leaving will result in you being teleported away, and if you return to the claim without permission from the person you will be punished.
+Not leaving will result in you being teleported away.
+If you return to the claim without permission from the person, you will be punished.

-* Purposely claiming land / building right next to an existing claim/build is not permitted.
+* Purposely claiming land or building right next to an existing claim or build is not permitted.

 * Placing blocks to purposely harm another player’s build it also considered griefing.